X Series Tape Tension Adjustments

 Correct Capstan Belt

 The capstan belt MUST be of the correct thickness, diameter and width in order for it to ride on the flywheels properly.
 The big problem is, the cross-reference book that many sellers of belts online rely on gives the incorrect belt size, and the one most commonly supplied is too thick to work.
-The only known supplier of the original OEM Teac belt is a seller in Boulder, Co. that goes by the seller name Dave’s Vintage Audio on eBay.

 Yes, his belts are more expensive than the generic ones.
 If you don’t want hours of grief, order the right one.
 Don’t cheap out here.